PhillyWebGuy/go-concurrency-poc/README.md

 The purpose of this POC is to demonstrate the use of:

-- CompileDaemon
+- Air
-- GIN
+- Gin
 - REST API that consumes and produces JSON
 - Gorm
 - Concurrency

 # Starting the Application

+Create a `.env` file in the root, and include this:

+`
+PORT=3000
+`

-Run this command:
+Run this command from a terminal:

-go install github.com/air-verse/air@latest
+`go install github.com/air-verse/air@latest`

-Run command to utilized air
+Run command at top level of project to utilized air

-air
+`air`

 Point your browser: http://localhost:3000